What is acne?

 People with more severe teenage or hormonal acne can also develop nodules and cysts underneath the skin.
 At this stage, the inflammation is much deeper in the skin, and the lesions can be painful.
 Nodules and cysts can lead to scarring.
 Patients can also get red or brownish discolored spots that are residual after a lesion heals.
 These post-inflammatory spots are not scars but can persist for six to 12 months before gradually resolving.

 There are other skin conditions that can look like acne, so it is important for a dermatologist to carefully examine a patient’s skin and make an accurate diagnosis.
 If a patient has been diagnosed with acne, it will be graded, with grade 1 being mild and grade 4 being severe.

-Dr. Naomi Brooks strives to provide an accurate assessment of specific types of acne in Boise-area patients, while also providing education about the best skin care regimens tailored to their skin profile.
+Dr. Naomi Brooks and her P.A.
+Sammy Verner strive to provide an accurate assessment of specific types of acne in Boise-area patients, while also providing education about the best skin care regimens tailored to their skin profile.

 What are the causes?

 Acne occurs due to a combination of four factors in the skin: oil glands, overgrowth of normal bacteria on the skin known as p. acnes, skin cells that become plugged in the pores, and the body’s natural inflammatory response to these conditions.